DauQuangThanh/our-personas/README.md

 delete any comments that you made, but you can't delete comments anybody else made.
 ```

-After this prompt is entered, you should see Claude Code kick off the planning and spec drafting process.
-Claude Code will also trigger some of the built-in scripts to set up the repository.
+After this prompt is entered, you should see the AI agent kick off the planning and spec drafting process.
+It will also trigger some of the built-in scripts to set up the repository.

 Once this step is completed, you should have a new branch created (e.g., `001-create-taskify`), as well as a new specification in the `specs/001-create-taskify` directory.